spcourse/sp1/modules/numbers/en/leap/index.md

 * Make sure that your program does not output anything other leap years.

+### Constraints
+Python has a lot of built-in tricks to make your life as a programmer easier.
+But, before you start using those tricks it is important to be fully comfortable with the basics.
+So for this exercise there are some constraints on what you're allowed to use.

+* You are only allowed to use the concepts that are discussed in this module.
+For an overview of those concepts have a look [here](/python/en/overview).
+* You are *not* allowed to use the `break`-statement.
+(This hasn't been discussed yet, but if you happen to know it, don't use it.)
+* You are *not* allowed to use the `import`-statement.
+(This hasn't been discussed yet either.)

 ## Problem analysis

 An important programming skill is problem decomposition.
 Break a complex problem up into simpler sub-problems.